-The Center for Innovation and Collaboration will be the first academic space at Blair that is open, where you can literally walk into the midst of intellectual discourse.
+The Chiang-Elghanayan Center for Innovation and Collaboration is the first academic space at Blair that is open, where you can literally walk into the midst of intellectual discourse.
 It emphasizes what we've always said about learning at Blair: that it extends beyond the walls of the classroom.
 The creation of classrooms without walls is a visual representation of what is happening intellectually.

 Nathan Molteni, Dean of Academics

-The CIC’s highly configurable spaces will provide flexible, inviting learning and meeting space for clubs, study groups, conferences, guest lectures and a host of other co-curricular educational opportunities.
-The atrium-ceilinged Collaboration Forum, the building’s effectively sized and technology-rich centerpiece, will become home to Blair’s renowned Skeptics lecture series, and we envision experts from many fields and every corner of the globe sharing their knowledge with the Blair community in this exciting venue.
+The Chiang-Elghanayan Center for Innovation and Collaboration's highly configurable spaces provide flexible, inviting learning and meeting space for clubs, study groups, conferences, guest lectures and a host of other co-curricular educational opportunities.
+The atrium-ceilinged Collaboration Forum, the building’s effectively sized and technology-rich centerpiece, is home to Blair’s renowned Skeptics lecture series, and experts from many fields and every corner of the globe share their knowledge with the Blair community in this exciting venue.

-With computer science, engineering and robotics anchored in dedicated and well-equipped classrooms in the CIC, Blair’s technology curriculum will have room to expand and grow.
-Students and faculty working in technology will take advantage of their proximity to the CIC’s art studios, media labs and maker space to collaborate with student and faculty artists on any number of projects, and students can easily continue to work outside of class hours in the CIC’s readily accessible facilities.
+With computer science, engineering and robotics anchored in dedicated and well-equipped classrooms in the Chiang-Elghanayan Center, Blair’s technology curriculum now has room to expand and grow.
+Students and faculty working in technology take advantage of their proximity to the Chiang-Elghanyan Center's art studios, media labs and maker space to collaborate with student and faculty artists on any number of projects, and students can easily continue to work outside of class hours in the Chiang-Elghanayan Center’s facilities.

-Blair’s fine arts department will hold classes in the CIC’s ceramics studio, two fully equipped media labs and airy, light-filled drawing, painting and architecture studios.
-Beyond the academic class day, these facilities will be available to all members of the community, making the CIC a place where ideas pertaining to many disciplines come to life.
-Students will be empowered to use the CIC’s tools and spaces to create real-world solutions to issues and problems they encounter in any class.
+Blair’s fine arts department holds classes in the Chiang-Elghanayan Center’s ceramics studio, two fully equipped media labs and airy, light-filled drawing, painting and architecture studios.
+Beyond the academic class day, these facilities are available to all members of the community, making the Chiang-Elghanayan Center a place where ideas pertaining to many disciplines come to life.
+Students are empowered to use the Chiang-Elghanayan Center’s tools and spaces to create real-world solutions to issues and problems they encounter in any class.